quicwg/base-drafts/draft-ietf-quic-transport.md

 ACK Block (repeated):

-: A variable-length integer indicating the number of contiguous acknowledged packets in addition to the largest packet number, as determined by the preceding Gap.
+: A variable-length integer indicating the number of contiguous acknowledged packets preceding the largest packet number, as determined by the preceding Gap.

-Final Gap (repeated):
+Final Gap:

 : A zero-valued, variable-length integer indicating the end of the ACK frame.